Petoskey State Park

 Here's what you'll find at the park:

 Camping The park has two separate campgrounds.
-Tannery Creek offers 98 campsites and Dunes offers 70 campsites.
+Tannery Creek offers 98 campsites plus two mini cabins and Dunes offers 80 campsites.
 All of the sites have electric hook-ups and modern bathroom and shower facilities.
 The day use area has picnic tables and grills, a playground and a one mile long beach for sunbathing.

 Trails Two trails run through Petoskey State Park.
 Old Baldy Trail includes a stairway that leads up Old Baldy, a stable dune that is one of the attractions in the park.
 After climbing the dune, the view that is available of the bay is breathtaking.
 The Portage Trail winds through very diverse terrain where a nature lover may find different species of plants and wildlife.

 Picnics Several picnic areas are located throughout the park.
-Near the beach area are several groups of picnic tables with grills available.
+Tables with some grills are available with grills.

 Petoskey Stones This is the place for Petoskey Stones!
 Walkers on this beach are often seen with heads down--looking for the fossils that are found here.
 Because the park is at the end of the Little Traverse Bay, the rocks tend to congregate here.